 No-Needle No-Scalpel Vasectomy (NNNSV) Training for Physicians

-Because 40% of American pregnancies are unintended, and because many of these occur within couples who are perfectly content with the number of children that they already have, and because other forms of contraception fail so frequently, and because vasectomy fails so infrequently, and because I hate to see the environment degraded by suburban sprawl and habitat loss due to never-ending population growth, I am an enthusiastic promoter of vasectomy.
+Because over 40% of American pregnancies are unintended, and because many of these occur within couples who are perfectly content with the number of children that they already have, and because other forms of contraception fail so frequently, and because vasectomy fails so infrequently, and because I hate to see the environment degraded by suburban sprawl and habitat loss due to never-ending population growth, I am an enthusiastic promoter of vasectomy.
 I would like to see the reputation of vasectomy (as an almost painless and simple procedure) soar to the extent that more men who feel they have enough children get vasectomies before they cause unintended pregnancies rather than after.
 By sharing what I have learned with present and future vasectomists, so that patients rave about the simplicity of their vasectomies, perhaps that goal will be achieved.

 So I offer NNNSV training (for some we will call it "refinement") at my Tampa office.
 Here is how: